 Creating a digital signature in PandaDoc

-- Upload the document and scroll down to where you want to get the signature.
+- Upload the document and scroll down to where you want the signature;

-- Select a ‘Field’ from the menu on the right and drag it to where you want the signature to be.
+- Select a Field from the menu on the right and drag it to where you want the signature;

-- Assign the field to the contact who needs to sign it and send.
+- Assign the field to the contact who needs to sign it and send it to them.

-- Draw – Using the mouse to draw a sign.
+- Drawn – Using the mouse to draw a sign;

-- Type – Choose from 6 available font styles.
+- Typed – Choose from 6 available font styles;

-- Upload – Select an image from your computer and upload it.
+- Uploaded – Select an image from your computer and upload it.

 Using digital signatures in your business